Direct answer

 Common mistakes that make PMI-ACP feel harder

-- Using repeated questions as evidence of improvement
+- Using repeated questions as proof of readiness

 Readiness signals (if/then rules)